bijiajin/hyperic-mongodb/README.md

 #### Server Installation

-* Fetch the latest version of the file using something like wget or a browser:
+Fetch the latest version of the file using something like wget or a browser:
-- MongoDB Plugin 2.x
+- MongoDB Plugin 2.x for MongoDB Server v1.6-v.2.6
 <pre>
 wget --no-check-certificate https://raw.githubusercontent.com/ClarityServices/hyperic-mongodb/master/2.x/mongodb-plugin.xml
 </pre>
-- MongoDB Plugin 3.x
+- MongoDB Plugin 3.x for all version of MongoDB from v1.6
 <pre>
 wget --no-check-certificate https://raw.githubusercontent.com/ClarityServices/hyperic-mongodb/master/3.x/mongodb-plugin.xml
 </pre>

-* Copy the file _mongodb-plugin.xml_ into the following folder under the server installation
+Copy the file _mongodb-plugin.xml_ into the following folder under the server installation

-** For Hyperic 4.5.1
+- For Hyperic 4.5.1
 <pre>
 hq-plugins
 </pre>
-** For Hyperic 4.4
+- For Hyperic 4.4
 <pre>
 hq-engine/server/default/deploy/hq.ear/hq-plugins
 </pre>

-* Output similar to the following should appear in the server logfile (logs/server.log)
+Output similar to the following should appear in the server logfile (logs/server.log)
 <pre>
 2011-02-21 13:53:53,972 INFO  [ScannerThread] [org.hyperic.hq.product.server.mbean.ProductPluginDeployer@654] HQ plugin mongodb-plugin.xml undeployed
 2011-02-21 13:53:53,995 INFO  [ScannerThread] [org.hyperic.hq.product.server.mbean.ProductPluginDeployer@654] HQ plugin mongodb registered
 2011-02-21 13:53:54,001 INFO  [ScannerThread] [org.hyperic.hq.product.server.session.ProductManagerEJBImpl@320] mongodb unknown -- registering
 2011-02-21 13:53:54,217 INFO  [ScannerThread] [org.hyperic.hq.product.server.mbean.ProductPluginDeployer@654] HQ plugin mongodb deployed
 </pre>

-* If the output above does not appear in the log file ensure that the file is in the directory along with several other files ending with _-plugin.xml_ and _-plugin.jar_
+If the output above does not appear in the log file ensure that the file is in the directory along with several other files ending with _-plugin.xml_ and _-plugin.jar_

-* It is not necessary to restart the server, it automatically picks up new plugins.
+It is not necessary to restart the server, it automatically picks up new plugins.

 #### Client Installation

-* Copy the file _mongodb-plugin.xml_ into the plugins folder under the client installation.
+Copy the file _mongodb-plugin.xml_ into the plugins folder under the client installation.
 The path should be similar to:

-** For Hyperic 4.5.1
+- For Hyperic 4.5.1
 <pre>
 hq-plugins
 </pre>

-** For Hyperic 4.4
+- For Hyperic 4.4
 <pre>
 agent/bundles/agent-4.4.0-1509/pdk/plugins/
 </pre>

-* Restart the agent to pull in the new plugin file
+Restart the agent to pull in the new plugin file

 ### Developers